In this article, we will explore recording and mixing levels using a PC-based DAW.

 How can I make my mix more dynamic?

-To achieve the dynamic sound in your mix, start adding effects to your instruments like Dynamic EQ, Multiband Dynamic Compression, and transient shapers can make your sound fresh and dynamic, especially on drums.
+To achieve the dynamic sound (Not Dynamic Range) in your mix, start adding effects to your instruments like Dynamic EQ, Multiband Dynamic Compression, and transient shapers can make your sound fresh and dynamic, especially on drums.
 Up until now, we have been busy with the technical part of mixing.
 Now we come to the art, the craft.

 - For stereo width, duplicate a track.
 Pan the first track hard left and pan the duplicate track hard right.
 Then add different Effect Plugins to the different tracks.
 Works great for vocals.